-Malaysia detects first case of locally transmitted Zika
+Malaysian infected by Zika died from heart disease complications: ministry

 An estimated 80 percent of people infected have no symptoms, making it difficult for pregnant women to know whether they have been infected.

-(Reporting by A. Ananthalakshmi, Joseph Sipalan and Liz Lee; Editing by Robert Birsel)
+Reporting by A. Ananthalakshmi, additional reporting by Joseph Sipalan and Liz Lee; Editing by Robert Birsel, Greg Mahlich